CoDS-GCS/GLOW/README.md

 <h2> GLOW-QA: Leveraging LLM-GNN Integration for Open-World Question Answering over Knowledge Graphs </h2>
 <h3>Abstract</h3>
-Knowledge Graph Question Answering (KGQA) aims to answer natural language questions using structured knowledge from knowledge graphs (KGs).
-Large Language Models (LLMs), with their strong language understanding and reasoning abilities, offer a promising way to enhance KGQA—especially in domain-specific settings —by integrating symbolic and structured information.
-However, most existing approaches assume a closed world, where missing facts are treated as false and answers must exist in the KG, which limits their effectiveness in real-world scenarios with incomplete data.
-To address this, we introduce GLOW, a system for open-world KGQA that combines LLMs with graph neural networks (GNNs).
-A pre-trained GNN predicts top-k candidate answers based on graph structure, which are embedded into a structured prompt to guide the LLM in reasoning over both text and topology.
-While current KGQA benchmarks focus on simple, shallow questions within limited domains, they fail to test the deeper reasoning needed for open-world settings.
-To fill this gap, we also present a new benchmark of 1,000 multi-hop questions spanning diverse domains and requiring inference over incomplete KGs.
+Open-world Question Answering (OW-QA) over knowledge graphs (KGs) aims to answer questions over incomplete or evolving KGs.
+Traditional KGQA assumes a closed world where answers must exist in the KG, limiting real-world applicability.
+In contrast, open-world QA requires inferring missing knowledge based on graph structure and context.
+Large language models (LLMs) excel at language understanding but lack structured reasoning.
+Graph neural networks (GNNs) model graph topology but struggle with semantic interpretation.
+Existing systems integrate LLMs with GNNs or graph retrievers.
+Some support open-world QA but rely on structural embeddings without semantic grounding.
+Most assume observed paths or complete graphs, making them unreliable under missing links or multi-hop reasoning.
+We present GLOW, a hybrid system that combines a pre-trained GNN and an LLM for open-world KGQA.
+The GNN predicts top-$k$ candidate answers from the graph structure.
+These, along with relevant KG facts, are serialized into a structured prompt (e.g., triples and candidates) to guide the LLM's reasoning.
+This enables joint reasoning over symbolic and semantic signals, without relying on retrieval or fine-tuning.
+To evaluate generalization, we introduce GLOW-Bench, a 1,000-question benchmark over incomplete KGs across diverse domains.
- Experiments across four benchmarks—including our new dataset—show that GLOW significantly outperforms state-of-the-art LLMs (e.g., GPT-4o-mini) and graph-based QA systems,  achieving up to 53.3% and an average of 38% performance improvement.
+GLOW outperforms existing LLM–GNN systems on standard benchmarks and GLOW-Bench, achieving up to 53.3\% and an average 38\% improvement.

 <p align="center" width="100%">
   <img src="GLOW-QA.png" alt="GLOW-QA Pipeline Phases" width="600"/>
   <br>